Antibiotic Inhalers Galore (Part 1): More Combinations and Permutations than a Rubik’s Cube

 Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path

 Whenever a new drug is in late stage development, its prospects become the focus of intense scrutiny.
-Plazomicin (ACHN-490), like any Phase 3 drug should be evaluated along the following dimensions: Differentiation: within its class & compared to competitors: Does it Continue reading Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path
+Plazomicin (ACHN-490), like any Phase 3 drug should be evaluated along the following dimensions: Differentiation: within its class & compared to competitors: Does it have a unique clearly definable profile?
+Addressing an unmet need: Continue reading Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path

 No Easy Day: Dose Calculations for Aminoglycosides and Vancomycin

 Searching data on antibiotic use in surgery prophylaxis, I came across an article from the Mayo Clinic [1].
 The authors mention that approx. 75% of patients that developed surgical site infections did not get proper antibiotic prophylaxis.
-Errors were made in (1) Continue reading No Easy Day: Dose Calculations for Aminoglycosides and Vancomycin
+Errors were made in (1) selection of the antibiotic, (2) timing of administration, (3) antibiotic Continue reading No Easy Day: Dose Calculations for Aminoglycosides and Vancomycin